SofiaFasullo/sayre-plan/README.md

 * student page
     * Mjumbe help with filtering
-        - look at Brooke's if statements
-        - construct if statements
         - check and debug students page working
-        - re-hash student landing page to match
-        - code student landing page to have box already checked
-    * get dataset linked to what is displayed
     * link to scholarship calendar
     * wildest dream: links to events in the calendar
     * wildest dream: search bar